Manzanita Beach House

 The wet area, raised three inches above the dry area, features the tub and walk-in shower.
 This configuration achieves a sense of separation while maintaining an open and bright feel.

-In addition, an elevated beach house palette gives the space a spa shower room appeal.
-A stone pebble mosaic floor and glass tile walls showcase a beautiful freestanding tub in the wet area.
-A glass partition supports the subtle division between the zones.
-The dry area features a quartz countertop, porcelain tile flooring, and rift white oak cabinetry.
+An elevated beach house palette gives the space a spa-like character.
+A stone pebble mosaic floor and glass tile walls frame the freestanding tub within the wet area, while a glass partition reinforces the subtle division between zones.
+In the dry area, quartz countertops, porcelain tile flooring, and blue laminate cabinetry connect the bathroom palette back to the kitchen and the rest of the remodel.